multiparty/Secrecy/setup.md

   <img src="https://github.com/user-attachments/assets/befaa0a7-99bb-4add-9c1a-3ea1d739627f" alt="Inbound Rules Configuration" width="800">

-- Repeat this process until you have applied these configurations to all three instances.

 ## 4) Access Instance

 With these steps so far, you should be able to access the EC2 instance and are ready to launch the Secrecy app.
+Exchange public IP addresses with other participants.

 Try running the command below in your terminal:

 ```
-ssh -i /path/to/your/key.pem ec2-user@public-IP
+ssh -i /path/to/your/key.pem ec2-user@your-public-IP
 ```

-If you successfully SSH into your instance, run the following commands:
+If you successfully SSH into your instance, run the following commands, after replacing <public IP of instance> with actual public IP addresses of your and other participants:

 ```
 sudo yum groupinstall -y "Development Tools" \